Last updated: May 3, 2026

 How to apply without wasting time or missing a deadline

-- Start with the program that is easiest to prove: If you are low-income and fit one of the MO-PTC eligibility boxes, file that state claim first.
+- Start with the program easiest to prove: If you are low-income and fit one of the MO-PTC eligibility boxes, file that state claim first.

-- Then check local availability: Use the assessor directory and collector directory to confirm whether your county or city actually offers a local freeze and what office runs it.
+- Then check local availability: Use your county assessor or collector to confirm whether your county or city offers a local freeze and what office runs it.

-- Pull ownership papers before you call: County offices often want a deed, trust certificate, or other proof of legal or equitable interest, especially if the home is not titled in simple personal ownership, according to Boone and Buchanan.
+- Pull ownership papers before you call: County offices often want a deed, trust certificate, or other proof of legal or equitable interest, especially if the home is not titled in simple personal ownership.

 - Ask one smart question up front: “Do I need to renew every year?”
-The answer is yes in Clay County, yes in Buchanan County, and no for currently approved Boone County applicants.
+The answer can change by county and by year.

-- Use free help if taxes confuse you: The AARP Tax-Aide locator and the Department of Revenue filing options page can save you from a wrong form or missing attachment.
+- Use free help if taxes confuse you: Volunteer tax-help sites and Department of Revenue filing guidance can save you from a wrong form or missing attachment.

 Application checklist

-- ☐ Proof of age, such as a driver’s license, passport, or birth certificate listed by Boone or Buchanan County
+- ☐ Proof of age, such as a driver’s license, passport, birth certificate, or another document the local office accepts

 - ☐ Proof of Missouri residency and the address of the homestead

-- ☐ Deed, trust certificate, or other ownership paper
+- ☐ Deed, trust certificate, life-estate paper, or other ownership paper

 - ☐ Paid real estate tax receipt, or rent paperwork if filing the state credit